sayam56/mern_crudApp/README.md

 # mern_crudApp
-A CRUD appilication made while learning mern stack, this project leans towards the backend-Node.js more.
+A CRUD appilication made while learning mern stack.
+This project leans towards the backend-Node.js and much more.